How to Effectively Prepare Your Blog or Website to Be Sold

 Listing the site with a broker can be a good option in some situations.
 This is especially true if you don’t have experience selling a site, or if you’re intimidated by the thought of handling the sale on your own.
 Brokers will charge a fee, usually 10% of the sale price, but they will have their own network of potential buyers, they’ll have contracts and any paperwork that will be needed, and they may be able to get it sold quickly.
 Some examples of brokers include FE InternationalQuiet Light, and Latona’s.

 If you need to sell a site quickly, Flippa is probably your best option.
-Flippa has a large audience of buyers that monitor the site on a regular basis and just about any profitable website can be sold at Flippa, but you may need to be willing to take less than you would like to make that sale happen.
+Flippa has a large audience of buyers who monitor the site regularly and just about any profitable website can be sold at Flippa, but you may need to be willing to take less than you would like to make that sale happen.

 12. Make a List of People to Contact